mafifafm/pxt-microbit/docs/courses/ucp-science/population/setup-procedure.md

 ### MakeCode Programming Environment

-1. Open the MakeCode micro:bit editor in a browser at: @homeurl@.
+1. Open the MakeCode Ragga editor in a browser at: @homeurl@.
 2. Or download and use the [Windows 10 MakeCode](https://www.microsoft.com/store/apps/9PJC7SV48LCX) app.

 ### on Start event